-The Pioneer Woman's Cowboy Quiche is a deep dish take on quiche lorraine, with plenty of smoky bacon, sweet caramelized onions, and savory cheddar cheese to satisfy any hungry stomach, whether it's at breakfast, brunch, or dinner!
+The Pioneer Woman’s Cowboy Quiche always gets rave reviews and recipe requests whenever I take it to brunch or a party.
+It’s a deep dish take on quiche lorraine, with plenty of smoky bacon, sweet caramelized onions, and savory cheddar cheese to satisfy any hungry stomach, whether it’s at breakfast, brunch, or dinner!

 An image of a bacon and cheese quiche on a cooling rack.